Finance

 Health and liability insurance

 Dutch law requires everybody living in the Netherlands to have health insurance.
 That includes students who are only here for a few months.
-It is your own responsibility to arrange insurance coverage that is best suited to your personal circumstances.
-A health insurance costs approximately €40 to €140 a month.
+It is your responsibility to arrange coverage that suits your needs.
+Health insurance costs range from about €40 to €140 per month.

 -